A Holistic view to approaching Cyber Security and Cyber Crime

 The Countermeasures of Internet Protocol Resources, Layer 9A

-Source NIST: Security countermeasures are described as protective measures prescribed to meet the security objectives (i.e., confidentiality, integrity, and availability) specified for an information system.
+The Countermeasures used to secure Internet Protocol Resources are described as (Source NIST) protective measures prescribed to meet the security objectives (i.e., confidentiality, integrity, and availability) specified for an information system.
 Safeguards may include security features, management controls, personnel security, and security of physical structures, areas, and devices.

 1. Technology - Security Products